 - Select an event from the list by switching it on.
 Toggling an event on your mobile device creates a webhook on your local Orchestrator instance, that points to the Cloud Push Notification Server, a server that generates push notifications to be sent to your mobile app.

 Whenever an event of the selected type occurs in Orchestrator, the corresponding webhook is triggered, and Cloud Push Notification Server receives the payload of the webhook event via a POST request.
 The server inspects incoming events for duplicates, discarding them.
-During predefined time slots, notifications for specific devices are batched together, based on the device's UUID.
+During predefined time slots, notifications for specific devices are batched together, based on the device's UUID (see below how to find it).
 Multiple notifications for a single event type are grouped into one notification send request.
 The server sends push notifications to the Android mobile application by leveraging the Firebase Cloud Messaging service, and to the iOS mobile application by leveraging the Apple Push Notification service.

 The message sent by the server contains additional information, used by the Orchestrator Mobile App to determine which page of the app should be opened when you tab on the notification.
 For example, tapping on any single or grouped Job Faulted push notification displays the Jobs page, with the Faulted state filter applied, and already sorted by most recent records.